 Like all the others, Chase Ultimate Rewards points will transfer to Marriott Bonvoy on a 1:1 basis, so 1 Chase point equals 1 Marriott Bonvoy point.
 You’ll just need a Marriott Bonvoy loyalty program account before you make the transfer.
 And if you don’t have one, you can sign up for the hotel loyalty program here.

 In our minds, this is much like IHG: While it’s possible to transfer points and book with Marriot, there are simply better ways to use your Chase points.
-Because of Marriott’s peak and off-Peak award pricing structure, award nights can get spendy very quickly.
+Because of Marriott’s peak and off-Peak award pricing structure, and also their newly minted dynamic award pricing, award nights can get spendy very quickly.

-Compared to Hyatt, which allows you to book a night in their top-tier properties for 40,000 points a night, Marriott will charge 85,000.
+Compared to Hyatt, which allows you to book a night in their top-tier properties for 40,000 points a night, Marriott is no longer tethered by an award chart, which means night can get expensive quickly.
 Your Chase points just simply will not go as far when using them to book Marriott properties.

 In my opinion, the best way to utilize Chase points transfers to Marriott is to top off your account with a few thousand points if you are just short of making an award booking.